-In addition to the About MySQL information (2), you can also select the following icons from the side panel:
+In addition to the About MySQL information (), you can also select the following icons from the side panel:

-• License icon ( ) for MySQL Installer.
+License icon () for MySQL Installer.

 This product may include third-party software, used under license.
 If you are using a Commercial release of MySQL Installer, the icon opens the MySQL Installer Commercial License Information User Manual for licensing information, including licensing information relating to third-party software that may be included in this Commercial release.
-If you are using a Community release of MySQL Installer, the icon opens the MySQL Installer Community License Information User Manual for licensing information, including licensing information relating to third-party software that may be included in this Commercial release.
+If you are using a Community release of MySQL Installer, the icon opens the MySQL Installer Community License Information User Manual for licensing information, including licensing information user Manual for licensing information, including licensing information relating to third-party software that may be included in this Community release.

-- Resource links icon (2) to the latest MySQL product documentation, blogs, webinars, and more. - 5.
+• Resource links icon (2) to the latest MySQL product documentation, blogs, webinars, and more.

-The MySQL Installer Options icon (\) includes the following tabs:
+The MySQL Installer Options icon (S) includes the following tabs: